-- 31. Fannie is a for-profit, stockholder-owned corporation organized and existing under the Federal National Mortgage Act.
+28. Fannie is a for-profit, stockholder-owned corporation organized and existing under the Federal National Mortgage Act.
 Freddie is a for-profit, stockholder-owned corporation organized and existing under the Federal Home Loan Corporation Act.
-The Companies' business includes purchasing and guaranteeing mortgages originated by private banks and bundling the mortgages into mortgage-related securities that can be sold to investors. - 32.
-Fannie and Freddie are owned by private shareholders and their securities are publicly traded.
+The Companies' business includes purchasing and guaranteeing mortgages originated by private banks and bundling the mortgages into mortgage-related securities that can be sold to investors.

+29. Fannie and Freddie are owned by private shareholders and their securities are publicly traded.
 Fannie was chartered by Congress in 1938 and originally operated as an agency of the Federal Government.
 In 1968, Congress reorganized Fannie into a for-profit corporation owned by private shareholders.
 Freddie was established by Congress in 1970 as a wholly-owned subsidiary of the Federal Home Loan Bank System.
-In 1989, Congress reorganized Freddie into a for-profit corporation owned by private shareholders. - 33.
-Before being forced into conservatorship, both Fannie and Freddie had issued common stock and several series of preferred stock.
-The several series of preferred stock of the Companies are in parity with each other with respect to their claims on income (i.e., dividend payments) and claims on assets (i.e., liquidation preference or redemption price), but they have priority over the Companies' common stock for these purposes.
-The holders of common stock are entitled to the residual economic value of the firms.
-Plaintiff Fischer owns both Fannie and Freddie common stock, and he has continually owned Fannie and Freddie common stock since
+In 1989, Congress reorganized Freddie into a for-profit corporation owned by private shareholders.

+30. Before being placed into conservatorship, both Fannie and Freddie had issued common stock and several series of preferred stock.
+The several series of preferred stock of the Companies are in parity with each other with respect to dividend payments and liquidation preference, but they have priority over the Companies' common stock for these purposes.
+In essence, before common shareholders can be paid a dividend, dividends must be paid to the holders of preferred stock.
+And in a liquidation, the holders of preferred stock must receive the full par value of their stock before the common shareholders receive any value.
+The common stock is entitled to the residual economic value of the firms.

-2008.
-Plaintiff Roberts owns both Fannie and Freddie preferred stock.
-He first invested in Fannie and Freddie equity securities in June 2008.
+31. Plaintiff Thomas Saxton owns shares in the Z series of Freddie preferred stock.
+Plaintiffs Thomas and Ida Saxton also own shares of Freddie common stock, both individually and jointly.
+The Saxtons first acquired shares of Freddie common stock in 2008, before imposition of the conservatorship, and they have owned common shares continuously since that time.

+32. Plaintiff Bradley Paynter owns shares of Fannie common stock.
+His parents, who reside in Cedar Rapids, Iowa, purchased the shares for him as a gift in 1996.
+Mr. Paynter has owned the stock since that time.
+He lived in Iowa until 2014, when he moved to the State of Washington.

-34. Prior to 2007, Fannie and Freddie were consistently profitable.
-In fact, Fannie had not reported a full-year loss since 1985, and Freddie had never reported a full-year loss since becoming owned by private shareholders.
+33. Prior to 2007, Fannie and Freddie were consistently profitable.
+In fact, Fannie had not reported a full-year loss since 1985 and Freddie had never reported a full-year loss since becoming owned by private shareholders.
 In addition, both Companies regularly declared and paid dividends on their preferred and common stock.